hubverse-org/hub-dash-site-builder/README.md

 ## Usage

-To get help, you can run the container with no arguments.
+To get help, you can run the container with the `--help` argument, which will print the usage and display [examples](examples.md).

+> [!NOTE]
+>
+> The default working directory of the image is in `/site`.
+This is where
+> we expect the dashboard source and subfolders to live.

 The general workflow can be run like so: